TechTitans-Academy/Experiments-hub/Linux/readme.md

 ## 2. Samba

-Samba is a service that allows Linux and Windows systems to share files and printers with each other.
+Samba is a service that allows Linux and Windows systems to share files and printers with each other. <br>
 <b>Use case:</b> Sharing a Linux directory with Windows clients.

 ### Install Samba